Year 2025 Tooltips

 Note(s):

-(1) The figures included employees and vacancies.
+(1) The figures included full-time employees and full-time vacancies.

 (2) The figures did not include other supporting staff.